Northern Michigan Wildcats football, 2020–present: 2025

 The 2025 Northern Michigan Wildcats football team represents Northern Michigan University as a member of the Great Lakes Intercollegiate Athletic Conference (GLIAC) during the 2025 NCAA Division II football season.
 They were expected to be led by Shane Richardson before he resigned on November 7.
+The season was part of a 28-game losing streak that included the entire 2023 and 2024 seasons and continued until October 18.

-In February 2025, quarterback Aidan Hoard, a 6'5" quarterback from Frankenmuth, committed to play for Northern Michigan.
-His father, Matt Hoard, previously played quarterback for the Huskies and was named NCAA Division II Player of the Year.
+In February 2023, quarterback Aidan Hoard, a 6'5" quarterback from Frankenmuth, committed to play for Northern Michigan.
+His father, Matt Hoard, previously played quarterback for the Wildcats and was named NCAA Division II Player of the Year.